shaleenx/Credit-Card-Delinquency-Predictor/README.md

 The training dataset would contain data about credit card accounts that are currently Bucket 1 Delinquent.
 The data set would contain a target flag which tells whether that account went into the Delinquency Bucket 4 in the next 9 months or not.
 After training the model on the prescribed data set, the model would be able to predict the probability of a credit card account to go into the Delinquency Bucket 4, given that it is already in Delinquency Bucket 1.

+##Note
+One must train the model on a dataset similar to the one used, the details of which cannot be shared publicly.
+For info on the kind of variables to include in your dataset, shoot an email to on shaleenx@gmail.com.